RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 ## Add participating cluster to an existing Active-Active database

-**On the participating cluster you want to add in the namespace where the Redis Enterprise operator resides resides, please do the following:**
+**On the participating cluster you want to add in the namespace where the Redis Enterprise operator resides, please do the following:**

 1. Follow the instructions under: [Participating cluster preparation setup](#participating-cluster-preparation-setup).